lampo/bigcommerce-datalayer/README.md

 # BigCommerce GA4 Ecommerce dataLayer

+**Note**: the script has been drastically changed from the forked version to adapt to our GTM specifications.

 A dataLayer implementation for BigCommerce, based upon the [Google Analytics 4 Ecommerce specification](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce).

 Brought to you by [Fueled Inc](https://fueled.io).